Dave-team/Knowledge-base/Business-Intelligence/Analytics.md

 - Media Mix Modelling: run tests with different mixes of channels (e.g. by area).
 Then, compare the conversion numbers and calculate the CAC
 - Marginal Attribution Analysis.
 Spend X amount more on a certain channel than before and calculate the differences in conversion rates.
 With this, it is crucial to only change one variable.

+**Notes from Papier**
+- Replicate GA sessionanization logic
+- Campaign names in a file need to match UTM campaign names that we get from sessions data for the data to go into attribution
+- When working with partners, the partners are responsible for setting up these parameters.

 **Marketing parameters**
 - “Medium” communicates the mechanism, or how you sent your message to the user.
 You could include “email” for an email campaign, “cpc” for paid search ads, or “social” for a social network.
 - “Source” communicates where the user came from.
 This could be a specific web page or a link in an email.
 Source could also differentiate the type of medium.
 So if the medium was “cpc” (or “cost per click” paid traffic), the source might be “google,” “bing,” or “yahoo.”
 If the medium was “email,” the source might be “newsletter”.